toufeeque-ahmed/SQL-music_saless/README.md

 LIMIT 1;

-/* Q5: Who is the best customer?
+**Q5: Who is the best customer?
 The customer who has spent the most money will be declared the best customer.
-Write a query that returns the person who has spent the most money.*/
+Write a query that returns the person who has spent the most money.**

 SELECT customer.customer_id, first_name, last_name, SUM(total) AS total_spending
 FROM customer